tesserspace/tesser/sdk/tesser-py/README.md

 ## Code Generation

 `uv run scripts/codegen.py` compiles the protobuf definition located under `tesser-rpc/proto` and drops the generated files in `src/tesser/protos`.
 This step runs automatically in CI and should be executed whenever the proto changes.

+## Version Sync

+The Python package version is derived from the workspace `Cargo.toml`.
+Run `uv run scripts/sync_version.py` whenever the Rust version changes to keep the SDK aligned with the rest of the monorepo.